andyp123/blender_vertex_color_master/README.md

 ### Posterize
 Posterize the value of the currently active channel(s).
 Useful for cleaning up channels where the value should be 0 or 1, or otherwise snapping the value to increments determined by the number of steps.

 + __Steps__ (2) - The number of value steps to posterize to.
-For example, setting this to 5 would snap the values of the active channels to 0, 0.25, 0.5, 0.75 and 1, whilst leaving the default setting of 2, would result in black and white.
+For example, setting this to 5 would snap the values of the active channel(s) to 0, 0.25, 0.5, 0.75 and 1, whilst leaving the default setting of 2, would result in black and white.

 ### Channel/Weights Transfer
 This section allows quick transfer of data between different vertex color and vertex groups on the same object.
 Values can be transferred between 'Src' and 'Dst' layers.
 When using a vertex color layer, the RGBA channel will be selectable from the channel dropdown on the right.
 If a vertex group is selected (vertex groups are prefixed with 'W:', for weight), the channel dropdown will be disabled.